-Windows 8 Taskbar
+Windows 8.1 Taskbar

-In many instances throughout this manual you will see an instruction to access the notification area of the taskbar.
-In Windows 8 the taskbar is accessed from the Desktop application.
-If you are in the Start screen you will need to click the Desktop app to switch to the Desktop.
+In many instances throughout this manual you will see an instruction to access the notification area of the task-bar (system tray).
+In Windows 8.1 the taskbar is accessed from the Desktop application; if you are in the Start screen you will need to switch to the Desktop.

-The taskbar is displayed at the bottom of the desktop screen, and you can see the notification area of the taskbar in the bottom right of the screen.
-Some of the Control Panels and applications referred to during the course of this manual can be accessed from here.
+The taskbar is displayed at the bottom of the Desktop screen, and you can see the notification area (system tray) of the taskbar in the bottom right of the screen.
+Some of the control panels and applications referred to during the course of this manual can be accessed from here.

-Figure 1 - 24 - Desktop Taskbar
+Figure 1 - 24 - Desktop Taskbar & Notification Area (System Tray)

-You can pin/unpin apps to/from the taskbar in much the same way as you can to the Start screen (see "Accessing Pining/Unpinning All Apps" on page 1 - 22).
+You can pin/unpin apps to/from the taskbar in much the same way as you can to the Start screen (see "Accessing Pining/Unpinning All Apps" on page 1 - 24).